a-giubileo/yurekai-builder-action/README.md

-# plasmic-action
+# yurekai-builder-action

-This repository contains a GitHub Action that is used to sync and build Plasmic projects.
+This repository contains a GitHub Action that is used to sync and build Builder YurekAI projects.

 ## Publishing